PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - Disable Mobile - disables the Mobile view for the module or modules.

 Once the Bulk action pop-up is shown, there is a title _Bulk action confirmation_ and secondary confirmation text _You are about to the following modules:_ and the list of module names.
 As well as 2 CTA buttons - **Cancel** - closes the pop-up, discards further actions - or **Yes, I want to do it** - proceeds the selected Bulk action.

+## Module row

+Each Module listing UI is constructed as a separate row and with the following elements:
+- Icon - specific module icon, that identifies the module in visual side.
+- Name - full module name.